The nature of cosmological metric perturbations in presence of gravitational particle production: Brief comment on the other kind of metric perturbations

 where $h_{ij}$ is a symmetric, traceless tensor with $\partial^j h_{ij}=0$ one can rescale $h_{ij}$ and write

 where $v$ is a function of $\eta\,,\,{\bf x}$ and $e_{ij}$ is the time-independent polarization tensor.
 Expanding $v$ in plane waves we get,

 In our case during the initial stages of quasi-de Sitter expansion $v_k$ has a solution which is similar to the solution of the analogous problem in de Sitter space in the absence of any radiation.
-The tensor perturbations do not carry any special signature from the particle production model.
-Once the particle production rate decreases considerably normal radiation domination returns, when $a(\eta) \propto \eta$, and then $v_k \propto \exp(\pm ik\eta)$.
+The tensor perturbations do not carry any special signature from the particle production model up to linear order of perturbations.
+For non-linear orders the modified scalar perturbations can act as source for the tensor modes and consequently, in general, the tensor power spectrum will also differ from the standard inflationary result.
+In the present case once the particle production rate decreases considerably, normal radiation domination returns when $a(\eta) \propto \eta$ and then $v_k \propto \exp(\pm ik\eta)$.